UDT-ITF/website/source/presentation/index.md

 ##### TextFrame
 {: #overview-textframe}

 A virtual container that represents a particular view of the object and has content resources associated with it or with parts of it.
 The TextFrame provides a frame of reference for the layout of the content, both spatially and temporally.
 The name of a TextFrame is derived from classic letterpress typesetting where individual letter blocks are arranged within a frame before being inked and pressed on physical sheets.
-Within ITF, the TextFrame functions analogously to IIIF’s TextFrame.
+Within ITF, the TextFrame functions analogously to IIIF’s Canvas.
 It provides the container onto which other content, like text and annotations, are placed.

 ##### Range
 {: #overview-range}